nncm-xbc/onnxmlir-pim-sparsify/README.md

 # 4) Compile your sparsified network!
 You can use your newly generated parameters in order to run the compiler.
 Conceptually, your weights are the "source code" that the compiler sees!
 Compilation is a long phase, since it has to optimize several quantities, such as the position in memory of objects, the flows between layers, and the assignement of registers.

-<b> Work in progress </b> Allow to read a configuration file in order to set the compilation properties (e.g. Simulated Annealing Schedule)
+<b> Work in progress: </b> Allow to read a configuration file in order to set the compilation properties (e.g. Simulated Annealing Schedule)
 <br>
 <center>
 <code>